 New Community Advisor Application Process

-Mandatory Group Processing and Interviews will be held for ALL Community Advisor candidates on Saturday, March 9th, 2019.
-If you are a Spartan Athlete and have an athletic conflict on that day, please contact Cora Churchill by the application deadline, which is Friday, February 22nd, 2019.
-Interview Accommodations will not be made for those who contact Cora after the deadline.
+Mandatory Group Processing and Interviews will be held for ALL Community Advisor candidates during the week of March 15, 2021.
+If you are a Spartan Athlete and have an athletic conflict on that day, please contact Rachel Sayward by the application deadline, which is Friday, March 12, 2021.
+Interview accommodations will not be made for those who contact Rachel after the deadline.

 Application Process Instructions